 This Is So Important, Because Your Main Revenue Generator Is The Up-Sell.
 Now that you’ve Set The Price Of Your Up-Sell At Least Twice The Value Of Your Front-End Offer; you must create a product that’s worth the price.
 This will be the first criteria you must have in mind when you are searching or brainstorming ideas for your Up-Sell.

+When The Price Is High, Buyers Will Expect A Higher Value From This Product; So Make Sure That The Value Of The Up-Sell Is Much Higher Than The Price They Pay For It.

 Moving on… Your Up-Sell Must Be Congruent With Your Front-End Offer.

-If Your Front-End Offer Is A List Building Guide, your Up-Sell must be something related to it; such as a Lead Generation System.
+For Example: If Your Front-End Offer Is A List Building Guide, your Up-Sell must be something related to it; such as a Lead Generation System.
 The Up-Sell in this case is congruent; because People Who Own A List, Will Definitely Need A System To Manage Their Subscribers.

 The Up-Sell Must Be Something That Complements And Enhances The Front-End Product Offer.
 Creating An E-Book, enables you to talk further in-depth on topics that are related to your Front-End Product Offer.

-If You Were Purchasing A Lead Generation Video Training Course As The Front-End Offer; and then you were offered An In-Depth Course; Explaining How Search Engine Optimization Works, As The Up-Sell; This Will Complement Your Front-End Offer Perfectly!
+For Example: If You Were Purchasing A Lead Generation Video Training Course As The Front-End Offer; and then you were offered An In-Depth Course; Explaining How Search Engine Optimization Works, As The Up-Sell; This Will Complement Your Front-End Offer Perfectly!

 Search Engine Optimization Or S.E.O.; Is Something That Every Internet Marketer Would Like To Learn.
 It’s Valuable, Congruent With The Front-End Offer And Very Popular!

 One Last Thing On Up-Sell Criteria Is The One-Time-Offer Technique.
 The First Up-Sell Is Always An O.T.O.
-(One Time Offer); Meaning That If They Don’t Purchase This Offer They Won’t Be Able To Purchase It
+(One Time Offer); Meaning That If They Don’t Purchase This Offer NOW; They Won’t Be Able To Purchase It EVER AGAIN!

-This Is A Technique Known As ; where You’ll Create The Sense Of To or it’s You Must Always Have This In Mind When Setting Up Your Sales Funnel.
+This Is A Technique Known As SCARCITY; where You’ll Create The Sense Of URGENCY; To BUY NOW or it’s GONE FOR EVER!
+You Must Always Have This In Mind When Setting Up Your Sales Funnel.

-Your Up-Sell Must Include Value-Enhancing-Bonuses (V.E.B.)
+Small Tip: Your Up-Sell Must Include Value-Enhancing-Bonuses (V.E.B.)
 For The Same Price.
 Along With The One-Time-Offer Technique; You’ll Make Your Offer Irresistible For The Buyer!

+Make Sure That Your Up-Sell Offer Enhances And Complements Your Front-End Product Offer; Because The Buyers Will Know Whether The Up-Sell Is Worth The Price Or Not, Right Away!

 There Are Many Other Formats That You Can Offer As Your Up-Sell; Such As A Membership Site Access Or Even Promote Other People’s Product; Offering It As Your Up-Sell.
 You Can Set The Membership Site Access As Your Up-Sell 2 or 3.